 The researcher realizes that speaking ability is difficult to be achieved because it depends on many factors.
-Sometimes, the student speaks English because the teacher tells them to speak and to get good marks, but they communicate outside the classroom with their mother tongue.
-It can be stated that there are only a few students who have ability in speaking English.
-The problem of this research are: (1) is there an effect of the use of dialogue on the students' speaking ability in Muhammadiyah University Tangerang, (2) is there an effect of the use of prose passage on the students speaking ability in Muhammadiyah University Tangerang, (3) is the use of teaching speaking through dialogue more effective than the use of teaching speaking through prose passage.
+Sometimes, the student speaks English because the teacher tells them to speak and to get good marks, but they communicate outside the classroom with their mother tongue. , It can be stated that there are only a few students who have ability in speaking English.
+The problem of this research are: (1) is there an effect of the use of dialogue on the students' speaking ability in Muhammadiyah University Tangerang, (2) is there an effect of the use of teaching speaking through dialogue more effective than the use of teaching speaking through prose passage.